noelsimonson/bamazon/README.md

 # bamazon
-## Uses node.js with prompt and mysql to connect to remote MYSQL database
+## Inventory tracking app that uses node.js with prompt and mysql npm packages to connect to remote MYSQL database